So are you ready to Slow down?

 - Buy local.
 Keeping money in your local economy ensures that it can do what it should be doing – helping to support your communities needs.
 Take the extra time to visit your local farmer’s markets and independent stores.

 - Create a budget so that you can develop a happier relationship with your cash!
 So often our negative feelings about money stem from not being in control of it.
+(Psst – If you’re not sure where to start, check out our digital budgeting journal, perfect for mindful money management, here)

 - Adopt a ‘mend and make-do’ attitude.
 Try not to spend unless you really need to.